 Why is there this newfound interest in CBD?

 At an absolute minimum, CBD is considered to have anti-inflammatory properties, meaning that for injury repair or inflammation-based disorders there is already some form of a basis for using it.
 The reason why people have been more interested in it than other natural remedies based around inflammation is due to the additional ways in which CBD can interact with your system.

-Firstly, when looking at pain and pain perception, CBD is thought to have some interactions with anandamide, the compound that can reduce pain perception, which also coincidentally is a cannabinoid like CBD, that exists naturally within your body.
+Firstly, when looking at joint and muscle pain and pain perception, CBD is thought to have some interactions with anandamide, the compound that can reduce pain perception, which also coincidentally is a cannabinoid like CBD, that exists naturally within your body.
 CBD works alongside anandamide, and can reduce the rate at which it is broken down upon impacting the pain receptors.
 This means the longer anandamide stays in your system, and the longer and more efficiently it can reduce the signalling strength of these pain receptors, the better.

 CBD can also help with regulating the levels of cytokine and chemokine (the compounds responsible for inflammation), and with further natural anti-inflammatory properties, it means that CBD could be used both as a quick response for acute pain, or could be used regularly as a way to find relief from chronic pains.
 Additionally, CBD is thought to be very beneficial for the induction of a “runner’s high” during or after exercise.
 This feeling is described as being a sudden feeling of euphoria, relaxation, and pain relief, and the receptors that are needed to be activated in order to achieve a “runner’s high” are the same ones that CBD can target.